Plant: Sexual

 When reproducing sexually, plants have complex lifecycles involving alternation of generations.
-One generation, the sporophyte, which is diploid (with 2 sets of chromosomes), gives rise to the next generation, the gametophyte which is haploid (with one set of chromosomes), and in some plants reproduces asexually via spores.
-In non-flowering plants such as mosses and ferns, the sexual gametophyte forms most of the visible plant.
+One generation, the sporophyte, which is diploid (with 2 sets of chromosomes), gives rise to the next generation, the gametophyte, which is haploid (with one set of chromosomes).
+Some plants also reproduce asexually via spores.
+In some non-flowering plants such as mosses, the sexual gametophyte forms most of the visible plant.
 In seed plants (gymnosperms and flowering plants), the sporophyte forms most of the visible plant, and the gametophyte is very small.
 Flowering plants reproduce sexually using flowers, which contain male and female parts: these may be within the same (hermaphrodite) flower, on different flowers on the same plant, or on different plants.
-Male pollen enters the ovule to fertilize the egg cell of the female gametophyte.
-Fertilization takes place enclosed within the carpels or ovaries, which develop into fruits that contain seeds.
+The stamens create pollen, which produces male gametes that enter the ovule to fertilize the egg cell of the female gametophyte.
+Fertilization takes place within the carpels or ovaries, which develop into fruits that contain seeds.
 Fruits may be dispersed whole, or they may split open and the seeds dispersed individually.